Assign NoData

 Specify the source map layer or grid file in the Input Grid section.
 Click the current selection and select a map layer from the list.
 Only map layers created from grid files are included in the Input Grid list.
 Click Browse to load a grid file with the Open Grid dialog.

-• Click the current selection and select a base layer from the list.
-Only base layers that contain at least one polygon, polyline, 3D polygon or 3D polyline will be included in the list.
+Click the current selection and select a base layer from the list.
+Only base layers that contain at least one eligible polygon or polyline will be included in the list.
 The base layer must use the same source coordinate system as the grid.

-The number of 2D and 3D polygons and vertices is displayed below the NoData polygon boundary once a file or map layer has been selected.
+The number of polygons and vertices is displayed below the NoData 2D polygon boundary once a file or map layer has been selected.
 If the boundaries have blanking flags or BLN_Flag attributes, the total number of inside and outside flags is displayed.

 Polyline Boundaries